jurek1oo/RaspberryPiJavaDemo/README.txt

 You will be able to write your Java code on your laptop PC using your favorite IDE.

-Using maven, you will compile, build executable jar, deploy and start the project on Raspberry pi.
+Using maven, you will compile, build executable jar, deploy and start the program on Raspberry pi.

-You can use your prefered IDE or any text editor.
+To write Java coe, you can use your prefered IDE or any text editor.
 To compile and upload software to Pi, use maven.

-From the terminal command line: mvn install.
+From the terminal command line:
+$> mvn install.

-Read on priject Wiki (https://github.com/jurek1oo/RaspberryPiJavaDemo/wiki), if that is what you want to do.
+Read on project Wiki (https://github.com/jurek1oo/RaspberryPiJavaDemo/wiki), if that is what you want to do.

-Download the project (zip file or clone using git) to your local PC.
+Download the project (zip file or clone it using git) to your local PC.
 And start with wiki System Setup instructions.

 Good luck,